s5901370/Android-Project/README.md

 pip install -r requirements.txt
 ```
 Before running server, please check server and phone on the same domain.
+And change server_ip on Network class based on your ip address.
 Run server:
 ```
 cd server\mysite